-This is calculated as the value of the investments and other assets of an Investment Trust, plus cash and debtors, less borrowings and any other creditors.
-It represents the underlying value of an Investment Trust at a point in time.
+This is calculated as the value of the investments and other assets of an investment trust, plus cash and debtors, less borrowings and any other creditors.
+It represents the underlying value of an investment trust at a point in time.

-Net Asset Value ('NAV') per Ordinary Share
+Net Asset Value ("NAV") per Ordinary share

-This is calculated as the net assets of an Investment Trust divided by the number of Ordinary Shares in issue, excluding those shares held in treasury.
+This is calculated as the net assets of an investment trust divided by the number of Ordinary shares in issue, excluding those shares held in treasury.

-Ordinary Shares
+Ordinary shares

-The main type of equity capital issued by conventional Investment Trusts.
-Shareholders are entitled to their share of both income, in the form of dividends paid by the Investment Trust, and any capital growth.
-Montanaro European Smaller Companies Trust plc has only Ordinary Shares in issue.
+The main type of equity capital issued by conventional investment trusts.
+Shareholders are entitled to their share of both income, in the form of dividends paid by the investment trust, and any capital growth.
+The Company has only Ordinary shares in issue.